 This is unsurprising, given that the context remains unchanged for marketing managers; why would you expect an in-house marketing manager to come up with anything new if what they’ve been doing is working?

 In fact, we would argue that one of the key issues with small businesses is their strategic proficiency.
 They are stuck in the weeds and fail to see opportunities for improvement and iteration.

 By nature of their role, experienced marketing consultants develop impressive strategic proficiency.
 This can help SMEs take their marketing to a whole new level.

 6. Market Connections

 Perhaps one of the more under appreciated benefits of hiring a marketing consultancy are their connections and exisitng market relationships.
 Experienced marketing consultants often have market connections and relationships that can assist you in implementing your strategy.

 For example, they may be able to recommend reliable specialists in particular marketing areas.
-As they speak to so many businesses, and work so closely with them, they are best-placed to determine who is dependable and who should be avoided.
+As they speak to so many businesses, and work so closely with them, they are in the best place to determine who is dependable and who should be avoided.

 An active example of this might be marketing consultants who invest in PR and outreach.
 They will likely have existing relationships with media contacts, editors, journalists, reviewers, and influential industry specialists that would take an individual business much longer to cultivate.

 7. Specialist Advice